 Replacements:

 A deleted company will be replaced by the consecutive one on the selection list.
 If a company is deleted from the Global 1800 index, it will be excluded from the indices.
+The selection list is updated quarterly.

 Fast Exit: